EvolveTechnology/toll-calculator/C#/API-Implementation/README.md

 ## Background

-This codebase will represent micro service implementation of the toll calculation.
-CQRS design pattern used in the
+This codebase will represent the microservice implementation of the toll calculation.
+Mediator pattern and dependency injection are used in the service implementation to achieve simplicity, de-coupling, and testability.

 ### Used dependencies